Ouxiang-Li/SAFE/README.md

-# SAFE:  Simple Preserved and Augmented FEtures
+# SAFE:  Simple Preserved and Augmented FEatures

 This is the official Pytorch implementation of our paper: